nus-cs2030/1718-s2/docs/prereqs.md

 [^1]: [I can't mention `vim` without mentioning `emacs`](https://en.wikipedia.org/wiki/Editor_war)

 For your career, you should pick one and master it.
 If you want to learn `vim`, the command `vimtutor` is a good place to start.
 There are also many tutorials, webcasts, games, etc, online to help you learn `vim`.
 Just google.

+## Developer's Friendly OS

+Your life through the computing modules would be much much better if you are using a developer's friendly operating system on your personal computer.

+* If you uses Linux or macOS, you are all set.
+For macOS users, [`brew`](https://brew.sh) is highly recommended.

+* If you use Windows 10, you should definitely install Ubuntu emulator on Windows 10.
+There are many excellent tutorials online (such as [this one by Owen Williams](https://char.gd/blog/2017/how-to-set-up-the-perfect-modern-dev-environment-on-windows)).